 Updated August 6, 2020

 At the state level, the Michigan Department of Education informed current licensed and license-exempt child care providers that they could temporarily bill for currently enrolled children whether or not those children were still attending, were absent or the facility was closed.
 As of June 21, this policy is rescinded and providers can only bill for children if their programs are open and the children are attending (with some absence hours permitted).
 In addition, the number of hours that providers can bill for school-age children was increased, and redeterminations for child care subsidies were extended.
-On April 29, the governor launched a new Child Care Relief Fund to help child care providers stay afloat during the COVID-19 crisis, and ensure that child care is available when it is time for Michiganders to go back to work.
-Approximately $130 million is available for noncompetitive grants to cover providers’ basic operating costs during the public health crisis, and is available to child care centers, family and group homes, and license exempt providers.
-As part of the 2020 budget agreement between the governor and legislative leaders, an additional $125 million in federal CARES funding was provided for rate relief for parents, with up to a 30% reimbursement to providers who reduce rates during June, July and August.
+On April 29, the governor launched a new Child Care Relief Fund to help child care providers stay afloat during the COVID-19 crisis, and ensure that child care is available when Michiganders go back to work.
+Approximately $130 million was made available for noncompetitive grants to cover providers’ basic operating costs during the public health crisis, with grants provided to child care centers, family and group homes, and license-exempt providers.
+As part of the 2020 final budget agreement an additional $125 million in federal CARES funding was provided for rate relief for parents, with up to a 30% reimbursement to providers who reduce rates during June, July and August.